 Trust in the technology

-DNV GL has integrated remote technology on multiple assurance projects across four continents.
-Working in partnership with companies across the supply chain DNV GL has developed rigorous risk-based processes and guidance so that our customers can trust it to deliver.
+DNV has integrated remote technology on multiple assurance projects across four continents.
+Working in partnership with companies across the supply chain DNV has developed rigorous risk-based processes and guidance so that our customers can trust it to deliver.
 The remote technology we employ can be more accurate than the naked eye and is in use by a broad range of industry players.
 Please contact us for more references.